RocketChat/docs-old/guides/administrator-guides/authentication/ldap/settings.md

 #### Background Sync Import New Users

-Will import all users \(based on your filter criteria\) that exist in LDAP and does not exist in Rocket.Chat.
+Will import all users \(based on your filter criteria\) that exist in LDAP and do not exist in Rocket.Chat.

 #### Background Sync Update Existing Users